goharbor/harbor-operator/README.md

 # Harbor Operator

+**ATTENTIONS: THIS PROJECT IS STILL UNDER DEVELOPMENT AND NOT STABLE YET.**

 ## Why an Harbor Operator

 [Harbor](https://github.com/goharbor/harbor/) is a very active project, composed on numerous stateful and stateless sub-projects and dependencies.